Techdaan1/portfolio-website-sveltekit/README.md

 # Portfolio website

-My portfolio is build using Sveltekit, HTML and CSS.
+My portfolio is build using Sveltekit, Javascript, HTML and CSS.
 The website tells you more about who I am and about my work as a beginning web developer.

 ## Built With